Acontplus-S-A-S/acontplus-dotnet-libs/src/Acontplus.FactElect/README.md

 ## Overview

-Acontplus.Common.FactElect is a specialized .NET package that provides essential tools for electronic invoicing and digital document processing according to Ecuadorian tax regulations.
+Acontplus.FactElect is a specialized .NET package that provides essential tools for electronic invoicing and digital document processing according to Ecuadorian tax regulations.
 The library handles captcha validation, XML document generation, SRI integration, and more.